-Before you apply to be considered for an award, please check the following carefully.
-You can also save your application and come back to it at any time:
+Before you apply to be considered for an award, you MUST check the following carefully.

 Am I Eligible?